 d.
-Main activities undertaken to further the Charity's purposes for the public benefit
+Main activities undertaken to further the Charity's purposes for the public benefit e.
+Review of activities

 The Trustees consider that these objectives, activities and goals have a clear public benefit in enhancing the economic, social and cultural well being of rural communities.